timothycohen/battleship/src/README.md

 - [ ] gameover animation
 - [ ] check on multiple screen sizes

-### bugs
-- [ ] attack animation on gameboard needs to take scroll height into consideration

 ### Keywords used in code:
 - DEVTOOL
 - NOTIMPLEMENTED